lestherxm/lestherxm/README.md

 - 👋 Hi, I’m @lestherxm
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning about frontend and backend technologies stacks
+- 🌱 I’m currently learning about frontend and backend technologies stack
-- 💞️ I’m looking to collaborate on a startup who wants smart people like me
+- 💞️ I’m looking to collaborate on a startup who wants smart and funny people
 - 📫 How to reach me?
-You can send me an emal to `lestherxm@gmail.com`
+You can send me an email to `lestherxm@gmail.com`

 <!---
 lestherxm/lestherxm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.